jackuz/jackuz.github.io/_pages/index.md

 I’m now working as a IT Senior Security Consultant at [Security Reply](http://www.reply.eu/it/topics/security/).
-In particular my main activity is designing and managing data protection/encryption solutions to intesa sanpaolo (https://www.intesasanpaolo.com).
+In particular my main activity is designing and managing data protection/encryption solutions to [Intesa Sanpaolo](https://www.intesasanpaolo.com).

 From late 2010 to 2016, I worked as a IT Senior Security Consultant at [Emaze](http://blog.emaze.net/), a security company based in Milan, Italy.
 Here